-I couldn't help myself but scoff when President Gutmann began her speech at the by thanking students for attending and being “a part of the community.”
+I couldn't help myself but scoff when President Gutmann began her speech at the Campus Conversation by thanking students for attending and being “a part of the community.”
 The irony, of course, was that she spoke these words to an auditorium devoid of nearly any students.
 Only about one hundred students were in attendance—abysmal for a campus of 10,000 undergrads.
 After Dr. Gutmann opened, she and Provost Pritchett were interviewed by UA President Michelle Xu.
 Next came a panel with two Psychiatry professors, Reverend Chaz Howard and Dr. Angela Duckworth.
 And finally, students were invited to participate in several small group discussions where they could air their grievances, which would purportedly be shared with the administration.

 This event was not profound in its content.
 It covered topics ranging from suicide to natural disasters to financial aid, but in addressing everything, it addressed nothing.
 However, this event was notably an official admission from the administration: Penn has a problem, and the administration wants to work with students to combat it.